carpit680/giraffe/README.md

 This package is utilized by the **giraffe_description** package's launch file to enable simulation and motion planning for the Giraffe arm in Gazebo and MoveIt!
 2 environments.

 ### giraffe_control
-# TODO: Update this documentation
 The giraffe_control package provides hardware-level control for the 5-DoF Giraffe robotic arm.
 It includes a ROS 2 node, giraffe_driver, and a corresponding launch file to facilitate communication between ROS 2 and the physical hardware.

-> ℹ️ **Note:** giraffe_driver currently subscribes to joint_states from gazebo simulation to move the hardware.
-This is an ugly and temporary workaround and will be fixed in a couple of days.

 #### Features

 1. Giraffe Servo Driver (giraffe_driver):

    - Implements direct communication with the Giraffe arm's servos using the Feetech motor bus.
-   - Processes incoming JointState messages to set motor positions and velocities.
+   - Processes incoming command messages to set motor positions.
+   - Read motor position feedback from the servos to publish feedback.
    - Supports homing offsets, acceleration settings, and position conversion from radians to motor steps.
-   - Subscribes to /joint_states for joint commands.
+   - Subscribes to /command for joint commands and publishes feedback to /feedback topic.
    - Interfaces with six motors:
      - base_link_shoulder_pan_joint
      - shoulder_pan_shoulder_lift_joint